Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices: Main results

 \begin{remark} The rate of convergence in \eqref{eq:univ.conv.rate} is optimal up to a logarithmic factor; cf.~\citet[Theorem~2.2]{MR1640691}.
-Sharpening this rate would require a more refined bandwidth choice of the form $b_n \asymp L_n n^{-2/{r(d)+4}}$, where $L_n$ denotes a suitable logarithmic factor.
+Sharpening this rate would require a more refined bandwidth choice of the form $b_n \asymp L_n n^{-2/{r(d) + 4}}$, where $L_n$ denotes a suitable logarithmic factor.
 Determining the optimal specification of $L_n$ remains an open problem in the present setting. \end{remark}

-The next result shows that under strict stationarity of the process $(\mathfrak{X}_t)_{t\in \N}$, and uniformly bounded supremum norms for the local dependence function and the fourth-order marginal density functions of the process, the Wishart KDE $\hat{f}^{\,\mathrm{W}}_{n,b}(S)$ is asymptotically normal.
+The next result shows that under strict stationarity of the process $(\mathfrak{X}_t)_{t\in \N}$, and uniformly bounded supremum norms for the local dependence function and the fourth-order marginal density functions of the process, the Wishart KDE $\hat{f}_{n,b}^{\,\mathrm{W}}(S)$ is asymptotically normal.
 The proof follows the big/small blocks argument implemented by \citet[Theorem~2.3]{MR1640691} for classical multivariate KDEs and by \citet[Proposition~2]{MR2756423} in the context of the (boundary-modified) gamma KDE for positive time series.
-The proof comes down to a verification of Lyapunov's condition on the big blocks part of the estimator, after a proper normalization.
+The proof reduces to a verification of Lyapunov's condition on the big-block part of the estimator, after a proper normalization.

 \begin{theorem}[Asymptotic normality] {Theorem~\ref{thm:asymp.norm}} Suppose that Assumption~\ref{ass:A} holds.
 Further, assume that the process $(\mathfrak{X}_t)_{t\in \N}$ is strictly stationary, with marginal distributions satisfying